 Ecklund, Elaine Howard, and David R. Johnson.
-Forthcoming.
+2021.
 Varieties of Atheism in Science.
 Oxford University Press.

 Ecklund, Elaine Howard.
 2020.
 Why Science and Faith Need Each Other: Eight Shared Values That Move Us beyond Fear.
 Brazos Press.